austins/gamebyline-web-client/README.md

 ## Deployment

-Dockerization is WIP.

-For a self-hosted server, it should be configured with Linux, [Node.js (LTS)](https://github.com/nodesource/distributions/blob/master/README.md) with [pm2](https://github.com/Unitech/pm2) installed, and [webhook](https://github.com/adnanh/webhook).
+For a self-hosted server, it should be configured with Linux, Docker, and [webhook](https://github.com/adnanh/webhook).
+Docker must be configured as a swarm with a service for this app to handle rolling updates without build conflicts and load balancing.
-- After cloning the repo onto the server, create a `.env.local` and `ecosystem.config.js` file (see the provided example files) with the environment variables set.
-Run `npm ci && npm run build` and then `pm2 start ecosystem.config.js` to start the app with load-balancing.
-The server can be configured to auto-start the app with pm2.
-- webhook must be set up to run a script to run `git pull && npm ci && npm run build && pm2 reload gamebyline-web-client`.

-With the above configuration, continuous delivery of new code changes can be achieved by:
-1. Pushing changes to `master` branch of this repo.
-2. GitHub posts to a set webhook.
-3. Server receives webhook post and runs a script to pull, build, and reload the app.
-4. Changes will appear on the website within minutes with zero-downtime thanks to the pm2 cluster load-balancing.

-WordPress should be configured to post to a webhook as well when posts are changed.
+The service must have three environment variables configured: `NEXT_PUBLIC_SITE_URL`, `NEXT_PUBLIC_API_GRAPHQL_URL`, and `NEXT_PUBLIC_GOOGLE_ANALYTICS_TRACKING_ID`.
+Optionally, a bind mount targeting `/app/.next/cache` can be added to persist cached images.

+In this repo, a GitHub Actions workflow builds a Docker image, pushes it to a private registry, and posts to a webhook on the server that pulls the latest image and updates the Docker service.
+This process allows for continuous deployment.

 ## License